xuedong/xuedong.github.io/about.md

 <blockquote>
 <p>
 I am currently a PhD student at <a href="https://www.inria.fr/centre/lille">Inria Lille-Nord Europe</a> in team <a href="https://team.inria.fr/sequel/">SequeL</a> (now becoming team SCOOL) under the supervision of <a href="http://chercheurs.lille.inria.fr/ekaufman/index.html" style="color:#3A01DF">Emilie Kaufmann</a> (CNRS) and <a href="http://researchers.lille.inria.fr/~valko/hp/" style="color:#3A01DF">Michal Valko</a> (DeepMind), with whom I also wrote my MSc thesis.
-My current research focuses on sequential decision making with our without side information, in particular, bandit theory and its applications (hyper-parameter optimization for machine learning, online algorithm selection, etc).
+My current research focuses on sequential decision making with our without side information.
+In particular, I'm interested in online learning with partial feedback, a.k.a. multi-armed bandits and its applications (hyper-parameter optimization for machine learning, online algorithm selection, etc).
 I am also interested in theoretical reinforcement learning.
 From March 2020 to August 2020, I joined Noah's Ark lab for an internship on AutoML, working with <a href="https://users.lal.in2p3.fr/kegl/" style="color:#3A01DF">Balázs Kégl</a> (Noah's Ark).
 Before I received a BSc and a MSc of Computer Science from Ecole normale supérieure de Cachan (Rennes Campus) and a BSc of Mathematics from Université Pierre et Marie Curie (Paris VI).
 I also visited University of Kyoto during my MSc for an internship under the supervision of <a href="https://marcocuturi.net/" style="color:#3A01DF">Marco Cuturi</a> (Google Brain).
 </p>
 </blockquote>